hepix-virtualisation/vmcatcher/README.md

 ~~~~

 Now the data base contains the latest version of the
-`Virtual Machine Image List`{.literal}.
+`Virtual Machine Image List`.
 To query the available images
 they can be cached:

 ~~~~ {.programlisting}